Skip to main content

 Inscape Journal: When did your writing journey begin?
 You mentioned how writing became an escape from the challenges you were experiencing.
 Was there a moment or period of time early on that influenced your path toward writing?

-Inscape: This book explores the idea of hunger in many unique ways.
+IJ: This book explores the idea of hunger in many unique ways.
 Could you share some additional insights behind the creation of the book’s title?
-Did the title come to you right away, or did it take time?
+Did the title to you come right away or did it take time?

 As for isolation, neither South Carolina, where I went to grad school, nor Indiana, where I live now are known for large Polish populations.
 It’s true that I miss speaking and hearing my native language, tasting traditional Polish foods, having immediate access to all the new books and magazines and films coming out of Poland.
 And yet I understand that I tend to idealize my native country, perhaps due to the distance, and I tend to forget the things I wanted to escape when I applied for scholarships to distant countries: the parochialism, the religious adherence to the past, the unquestioning attachment to traditions even if they harm living, breathing human beings.
 In other words, my attitude toward my home country is complicated.